Back to all courses

 Assessment

-All assessment is completed via examination at the end of the second year.
+All assessments are completed via examination at the end of the second year.
 There are three exams of two hours each and the format is a combination of multiple choice, data response and extended written question.

 Exam Board: AQA